pip12345/Compression/README.md

-### Please check PROSE.md for a (lengthy) run through the program and its benchmarking results
+### Please check PROSE.md for a (lengthy) run through the program and its benchmarking results.

 ## Program Overview